technofocus-pte/azmlopsigntdepth/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     - Subscription : Your Azure subscription

-    - Resource group : Your existing resource group
+    - Resource group : Your existing resource group which was created in Lab 1

     - Region : **Same region as your Search service region**